Solo-braider tutorial for the Nun’s letterbraid

 I also just want thank you for all the work you’ve put into this.
 I discovered your website two days ago and have already made nine braids of differing complexities.
 I’ve even made a barleycorn and tried a square braid pick-up pattern.
 Thank you for your help!

 • Hi again that was a fast turnaround!
 Those 8-loop “non-letterbraids” were what I taught at Braids 2016, I’m glad you like them!
-I have charts for all those patterns, but I’m not sure whether I will end up teaching them here or not.
-I’ll probably wait and see how this series goes over.
-So far, I’ve covered square and flat 2-pass braids.
+I have charts for all those patterns, but I’m not sure when I will get to a tutorial for them.
+So far in my current pick-up patterning series, I’ve covered square and flat 2-pass braids.
 Double braids/ Doug’s braid will be next – they are 4-pass (4-transfer) braids.
-This “non-letterbraid” has 6 transfers, so it’s a bit harder than double braids.
+My “non-letterbraid” of 8 loops has 6 loop transfers in each row, so it’s a step beyond double braids.
 Have you tried the 8 loop double braid yet?

 • Thank you!
 I just tried the 8-loop double braid as per your suggestion, and I like it.
 I tried to do the one loop wrong pattern, but I must have done something weird, because it turned out as an “edge” pattern with breaks and little arrows.
 I do hope you decide to teach those patterns, I would be happy to learn them.
 Thank you for your help!